Kansas State vs. West Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Kansas State and its opponents have combined to score more than 47 points in six of nine games this season.
+- Kansas State has combined with its opponents to score more than 47 points in six of nine games this season.

 - The 52.6 PPG average total in Mountaineers games this season is 5.6 points more than this game's over/under.